 The shows - Right On, Postcards, Urban Visions, Life, Focus, Target and Metropolitans - put the spotlight on a wide variety of subjects, from human rights to culture and tourism, in many different countries around the world.

 In terms of training, I am giving ongoing digital coaching to French, UK and Irish news publishers as part of a programme funded by the Google News Initiative, offering insights for those wanting to ensure they are well-equipped for the transformation from traditional to online publishing.
 I am also acting as a mentor for digital boot camps funded by the UK Department for Education.

 In addition, I am a part-time lecturer at the University of Lyon (Lumière Lyon 2), giving classes to students doing a master's degree in journalism and infographics.
 I also give journalism and writing classes in both English and French in Paris: for the CFPJ training centre for professional journalists and at a new school of the CFJ journalism training centre, Ecole W, after having worked for many years as a CFJ radio and television tutor.

 My most recent work as a media relations consultant has been for the likes of the United Nations World Tourism Organisation and the World Bank in Africa.
-I am also currently a regular moderator of virtual round tables with global business leaders in countries such as the UK, France, the US, Canada, Australia and Singapore.
+I am also a regular moderator of virtual round tables - in both English and French - with global business leaders in countries such as the UK, France, the US, Canada, Australia and Singapore.

 My other work as a moderator has been for high-profile events including a debate on Brexit at the World Travel Market in London and for an event in The Hague held by the EU Agency for Fundamental Rights.
 One of my more recent assignments, for example, was presenting & moderating at a European business conference in Barcelona.